PolyhedraZK/nbnet/src/ddev/README.md

 #### OS compatibility

-In theory, it can run well on most linux distributions.
+In theory, it can run well on most linux distributions and macOS.